 Stress is inevitable, especially in leadership positions.
 But advance knowledge, careful preparation, and a well-defined set of skills go a long way towards mitigating that stress.

 Projects keep a business moving forward, but projects are accomplished by people, and people need guidance to one extent or another.
 A good project manager has the skills, the talent, the vision, and the know-how to ensure the project gets done well and on-time.
 Projects are too essential to simply allow them to drift along without a guiding hand.

 Would You Like to Become a Project Manager?

 You can be that guiding hand!
-If you’re interested in changing careers to take on a role of project management or are already on that career trajectory but want to upskill, consider this comprehensive project manager certification course, offered by UMass Amherst’s Isenberg School of Management.
+If you’re interested in changing careers to take on a project management role or are already on that career trajectory but want to upskill, consider this comprehensive project manager certification course offered by UMass Amherst in collaboration with Simplilearn.

 The course consists of online interactive classes and real-world capstone projects and is aligned with PMI-PMP® and IASSC-Lean Six Sigma.
 In just six months, you will gain valuable skills such as: